 Time to fire up a couple of Doobies!
 In this case, we have two different eras of the band on these Rhino reissues.
 Takin’ It to the Streets was the album on which Michael McDonald joined the band, and his songs “Losin’ End,” “It Keeps You Runnin’,” and the title track are represented here.
 I have always enjoyed his work with the band and this album has other good songs in addition to McDonald’s contributions, such as “Rio” and “Wheels of Fortune.”
 This reissue is in the Rhino Sounds of the Summer series.
 No mastering credit is given on the hype sticker, but the runout shows the familiar inscription “CB” (Chris Bellman), and he has given the recording a nice, clean presentation with plenty of detail.
 The vinyl is about what you’d expect for recent colored vinyl – not perfectly quiet, but still unnoticeable during the music.
 A nice, enjoyable listen all around!

-Rhino High Fidelity reissued The Captain and Me, the Doobies’ third album, which includes their two popular songs “China Grove” and “Long Train Running.”
+Rhino High Fidelity reissued The Captain and Me, the Doobies’ third album, which includes two of their most popular songs “China Grove” and “Long Train Running.”
 Remastered by Kevin Gray and pressed at Optimal, the sound is lively and as with Streets above, there is plenty of detail presented here, which especially helps accentuate the guitar on this set.
 The vinyl is dead quiet.
 Rhino so far has been hitting them out of the park with this High Fidelity series.

 Miles Davis: Tutu